Isivile23/Data-Analytics-Week-1/Week-2 Module 2.md

 * Distributed issue is when data in a single column spreads across multiple columns.
 * When that happens you need to combine the individual columns.
 * Whenever you have composite or distributed structural data issues, you need to manipulate the strings before starting the analysis.
 * You need to manipulate string data to improve data quality.

+## Managing Data Quality

+### Circumstances to Check for Quality

+* Data Acqusition
+* Data Transformation and Conversion
+* Data Manipulation
+* Final Product Preparation

+### Automated Validation

+* One way to prevent data entry mistakes from adversley impacting data quality is to automate data validation checks.
+* Before automatically validating input data, you need to understand how source data fields map to their corresponding database column.
+* When mapping input data, pay close attention to the data types in databases.

+### Data Quality Dimension

+* It is essential to consider multiple attributes of data when considering its quality.
+* Six dimensions to take into account when assessing data quality are, accuracy, completeness, consistency, timeliness, uniqueness, and validity.

+### Data Quality Rules and Metr